Naibaowjk/diplom/README.md

 ## DPDK
-Follow this link to install: [DPDK Official Website](http://doc.dpdk.org/guides/linux_gsg/build_dpdk.html) Recommand install it in system folder.
+Follow this link to install: [DPDK Official Website](http://doc.dpdk.org/guides/linux_gsg/build_dpdk.html)

+Or we offered a script to install it `dpdk/install.sh`, it will install dpdk in `~/applications/dpdk`.

 ## P4Lang